j-dexter/coding-challenges-in-R/README.md

-## coding-wars-with-R
+## coding-challenges-in-R
-Repo for storing and tracking my coding-wars challenges.
+Repo for storing and tracking my coding challenges.

 **My objective is to improve efficiancy and effectiveness of my coding abilities in R.**